AMISO-MY/amiso-my.github.io/docs/_posts/2022-09-03-Malaysia-IEO-2022-results.md

 {% include feature_row %}

-Malaysian students interested in the economics Olympiad can keep an eye out for the [Malaysian Economics Olympiad](/IEO/), which is the national selection test in Malaysia for IEO.
+If you are interested in the economics Olympiad, look out for the [Malaysian Economics Olympiad](/IEO/), which is the national selection test in Malaysia for IEO.

 Congratulations to the team, and we wish them all the best in their future journeys!